-The Company is keen to support young people to go into industry through apprenticeships and also through "in-house classes" during industry week at the Centr'Alp site.
-Many

-"school" trainees are also received each year across all the company's sites.
+The Company is keen to support young people to go into industry notably through apprenticeships and also through "inhouse classes" during industry week.
+Many "school" trainees are also received each year across all the company's sites.
+It should be noted that in 2020, as a result of Covid, not all the initiatives could be successfully completed.